 Mixed-Use Vertical Urbanism: Synergy and Culture, from Landmark Sky Hubs to Iconic Podiums

-Session: B: Sophisticated Density: an Update on TODs, Mobility and the Idea of Mixed-Use
+Session: Track B: Sophisticated Density: an Update on TODs, Mobility and the Idea of Mixed-Use

 When crafting vertical urbanism, there are many factors to consider, including: height, density, function, access, views and visual impact: each plays a significant role in forming successful developments.
 When considering a mixed-use context, it is public space that serves as the anchor of vertically stacked, yet synergized, programs in a tower.
 Such spaces convey stories across the expanse of time – imbuing cultural meaning into social hubs to inspire the architecture.
 In the same way that an iconic skyline forms visual connections, the public domain attracts people.

 Three mixed-use projects illustrate how the synergy of functions, cultural meaning and optimum factors at play render them successful in their context.
 First, the 280-meter Grand Hyatt/China Resources Building, Hefei, has triple-height sky amenities overlooking a 360-degree, unobstructed view.
 Sitting atop 55 floors of office and a luxury shopping mall, it has proximity to the high-speed railway station, sports stadium and civic center.
 Second, the Taihe Chang’An Center consists of 100-meter, stone-arch-like twin towers that form an office hub around a skybridge, arching over a vibrant retail podium symbolically carved by erosion.
 Its podium rooftop is outfitted with key amenities such as gardens and meeting rooms.
 Third, the 180-meter Grand Hyatt Shenzhen: an “upside-down” hotel with a sail-like lantern on top, hosts sky amenities, such as the social hub, for a mixed-use project spanning over three blocks.